bjamturley/MedSchoolAtlas/Biochemistry/Nucleotide Metabolism.md

 Thymidylate synthase is a common target for anti-cancer therapies, preventing cells from dividing. **5-fluorouracil** is one such drug, which is a suicide inhibitor of the enzyme (destroying it).
 Without dTTP, no DNA synthesis will take place.

-**Methotrexate**, mentioned above, is another anti-cancer pharmaceutical which will stop the regeneration of tetrahydrofolate (THF) and therefore dTMP (thymidylate).
+**Methotrexate**, mentioned above, is another anti-cancer pharmaceutical which will stop the regeneration of tetrahydrofolate (THF) from folate and therefore block dTMP (thymidylate) synthesis.